TritonDataCenter/sdc-cloudapi/docs/index.md

 ### User-script

-The special value `metadata.user-script` can be specified to provide a custom script which will be executed by the machine right after creation, and on every machine reboot.
-This script can be specified using the command-line option `--script`, which should be an absolute path to the file you want to upload to the machine.
+The special value `metadata.user-script` can be specified to provide a custom script which will be executed by the instance right after creation, and on every instance reboot.
+This script can be specified using the command-line option `--script`, which should be an absolute path to the file you want to upload to the instance.

 ## StopMachine (POST /:login/machines/:id?action=stop)

 Allows you to shut down an instance.
-POST to the machine name with an `action` of `stop`.
+POST to the instance name with an `action` of `stop`.

 You can poll on [GetMachine](#GetMachine) until the state is `stopped`.